Sisyphus was condemned to eternal effort of endlessly pushing a boulder uphill

 Mental pessimism; expecting the worst.

-Sade Sati concludes as gochara Shani exits the sign following your rashi Moon.
+Sade-Sati concludes as gochara Shani exits the rashi following natal Chandra.

 Most effects occur in the"janma" periods, the middle 28 months